Abhiraman-S-Nair/IoT-and-Robotics-Internship-2024/Major Projects/Digital Dice/README.md

 The Digital Dice project successfully achieves its objective of providing a digital alternative to traditional dice rolling.
 Through the integration of hardware components and software algorithms, the project demonstrates the versatility and creativity of Arduino-based projects in recreational activities.

+Feel free to use this link to play around with my Simulation of this project on Wokwi : [Distance Measurement System Simulation](https://wokwi.com/projects/396978014633960449)

 Feel free to explore the code and documentation provided in this repository to learn more about the project and its implementation details.